UsuallyHamza/UsuallyHamza/README.md

 - 👀 I'm interested in app development.

-- 🌱 I'm currently learning OOP in C++.
+- 🌱 I'm currently learning DSA in C++.

 - 💞️ I'm looking to collaborate on open-source projects and web app development.